GoogleCloudPlatform/bigquery-record-manager/README.md

 The archival procedure includes creating an external table for each BigQuery table that has passed its retention period.
 The external table is stored on Cloud Storage in parquet format and upgraded to Biglake.
 This allows the external table to have the same column-level access as the source table.
 Record Manager uses Tag Engine to copy the metadata tags and policy tags from the source table to the external table.
 The source table is dropped once it has been archived.

+You run Record Manager in either `validate` or `apply` mode.
+Validate lets you see what actions Record Manager would take whereas apply performs the actions.
+Since those actions are potentially destructive, you should run the service in validate mode before switching to apply mode.
+You specify the mode in the `param.json` file discussed below.

 #### Dependencies

 Record Manager uses Tag Engine to propagate the metadata tags and policy tags to Biglake tables.
 You can deploy Tag Engine by following [its deployment procedure](https://github.com/GoogleCloudPlatform/datacatalog-tag-engine/blob/main/README.md).